 20. Ensiling as Bioprocess for Bioconservation of Citrus Peels

 - No. of pages:

 - 21st April 2020

 - eBook ISBN:

-Dr. Jay Shankar Singh is presently working as faculty in the Department of Environmental Microbiology, Babasaheb Bhimrao Ambedkar University, Lucknow, India.
-Dr. Singh has contributed significantly in the area of restoration ecology and natural resource management.
-He has published his research outputs in reputed international journals with high impact factors with good citations.
-He is also actively serving as member of various scientific committees and contributing as editorial responsibilities to the journals such as Microbiology Research, PLOS ONE, etc. He has published some books from Springer, Elsevier and other reputed publishers.
+Dr. Jay Shankar Singh is Faculty at the Department of Environmental Microbiology, Babasaheb Bhimrao Ambedkar University, Lucknow, India.
+He is an expert in the area of land use, restoration ecology, and natural resource management.
+He is also actively serving as member of various scientific committees, holding editorial responsibilities for journals.
+He has published several articles and books from Springer, Taylor & Francis, Elsevier, among others.

-Assistant Professor Department of Environmental Microbiology Babasaheb Bhimrao Ambedkar University Lucknow, Uttar Pradesh India
+Department of Environmental Microbiology, School for Environmental Sciences, Babasaheb Bhimrao Ambedkar University, Raebarelly Road, Uttar Pradesh, India

 Dr. Shobhit Raj Vimal did his PhD from Department of Environmental Microbiology, Babasaheb Bhimrao Ambedkar University, Lucknow, India.
 He has practical experience of research work related to soil-plant-microbe interactions, isolation and identification of stress tolerant plant growth promoting rhizobacteria (PGPR) and their application in paddy crop cultivation.
 He has published papers in international journal of repute such as Pedosphere, Ecological Indicators, Microbiology Research, etc. He is active member of various scientific committees.
 He received financial support from University Grants Commission (UGC) and Council of Scientific and Industrial Research (CSIR), New Delhi, India for research work.